Platelet Rich Plasma Therapy Hip Osteoarthritis Treatments

 Prolotherapy, by itself, is a very effective treatment.
-We may turn to Platelet Rich Plasma as part of the Prolotherapy treatment when damage to the hip cartilage is more substantial.
-We never give PRP to the hip without Prolotherapy to the surrounding, supportive ligaments.
+We may add Platelet Rich Plasma as part of the Prolotherapy treatment when damage to the hip cartilage is more substantial.
+We never give only PRP into the hip without Prolotherapy to the surrounding, supportive ligaments.

 In our published research, only on the use of Prolotherapy, published in 2009, (1) we looked at 61 patients, 33 of them had hip pain in both hips.
 Twenty of these patients were told that there were no treatment options available to them, with eight being recommended to surgery as their “only hope,” for hip pain alleviation.

 Of the 94 hips treated in the 61 patients: